matteogreek/measurements-for-comnetsemu/README.md

 ###  Network Topology Emulation

-After the containerization process we can emulate with **ComNetsEmu** a network topology to run the twamp protocol
+After the containerization process a network topology can be emulated with **ComNetsEmu** to run the twamp protocol
 For now the emulated topology is very simple with the purpose to check if everything works as it should.

 ![image](/img/topology.PNG)